digixvalley

 How much money do users spend in apps globally?

-Two common global frames are: consumer spending via app stores and in-app purchase (IAP) revenue.
-In 2024, $127B consumer spending was reported via Appfigures/TechCrunch, and $150B IAP revenue was reported by Sensor Tower.
+Two common frames are consumer spending and in-app purchase (IAP) revenue.
+In 2024, $127B consumer spending was reported via Appfigures/TechCrunch, and $150B IAP revenue was reported by Sensor Tower (scope differs by provider).

-What’s the difference between consumer spending and in-app purchase revenue?
+What’s the difference between consumer spending and IAP revenue?

-Consumer spending is typically broader (may include paid apps, subscriptions, and IAP depending on the report).
-IAP revenue focuses on in-app purchases and often uses a specific methodology, always cite what’s included.
+Consumer spending can be broader (may include paid apps, subscriptions, and IAP depending on the report).
+IAP revenue focuses on in-app purchases.
+Always cite what’s included.

 Why do different sources report different app download totals?

-Totals differ due to store coverage (iOS+Google Play vs additional Android stores), geography, and definitions (downloads vs first-time installs vs reinstalls).
+Totals differ due to store coverage, geography, and definitions (downloads vs first-time installs vs reinstalls).

 What is a session in mobile analytics?

-A session is a period of app activity, but rules vary by analytics tool (e.g., when sessions start/end), which is why two platforms can report different session counts.
+A session is a period of app activity, but rules vary by analytics tool (when sessions start/end), so two platforms can report different session counts.

 What’s the most important usage metric for business decisions?

-For most apps, D7 retention is one of the most decision-driving early metrics because it reflects repeat value, not just first-time curiosity.
+For most apps, D7 retention is one of the most decision-driving early metrics because it reflects repeat value beyond first-time curiosity.

 Let’s Build Something Great Together!